-Writing clear objectives help define specific competencies and outcomes that will allow students to achieve a specific set of skills, knowledge, attitudes or values.
-Objectives should be observable, measurable, valid, and observable.
+Writing clear course objectives help define specific competencies and outcomes that will allow students to achieve a specific set of skills, knowledge, attitudes or values.
+Objectives should be observable, measurable, and valid.
 Objectives should also be aligned with course expectations.

 - The Center for Teaching and Learning (University of North Carolina): Writing Objectives